lemlac/mulem/docs/reference.md

 g(2)   -- Result: 8
 ```

-Assigment or functions can have multiple lines by adding a line-break after the equals sign (`=`).
+Assignment or functions can have multiple lines by adding a line-break after the equals sign (`=`).

 ```mulem
 lunch =